 How to Claim Land

 To claim a piece of land as your own you will need a golden shovel.
 Any golden shovel will work, you can even craft one, but the easiest way to get them is by doing /claim.

 Players can create as many protected areas as they want, however there is a limit on how many blocks in total you can claim.
-New players can claim up to 2500 blocks.
-Players will earn an allowance of 150 additional blocks every hour they are online.
+Players start with a claim allowance of 2,500 blocks and will earn 150 additional blocks every hour they are online.

 Resizing Your Claim

 You can make your claim bigger or smaller any time by using a golden shovel.
 The process is similar to creating the claim.
 To make things easier, start by right clicking within the claim with a stick.
 This will show the border of the claim so you can see where the corners are.

 To resize a claim, right click a corner you would like to move.
 Then, right click again wherever you would like to move that corner to.
 To make things easier, you don't need to right click the actual block, you can just point your crosshair at the block and right click from a distance.

 - /claimslist - List all of your protections

 - /containertrust <player> - Give someone access to chests in your claim